dpogosov/yolo_kfm/README.md

 1) Put the [test images (stg2)](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/download/test_stg2.7z) to the folder darkflow/test_stg2.
 Note that the number of the files should be exact divided by 16.
 Hence, for 12153 test images there are extra (fake) 7 images.
 Do not delete them!
 2) Run *darkflow/test_s2_m#.sh* to start prediction for the model *#*
 3) Run *darkflow/test_stg2/out/output_converter2.m* to convert predictions to CSV file.
-Note that the converter merges the previous stage *last.CSV* file with the second stage predictions.
+Note that the converter merges the previous stage *last.csv* file with the second stage predictions.
 You may run them sequentially, but the first stage result does not affect the second one. **Note** likelhoods fine tuning: gain 0.75, threshold 0.4
 4) Done!